 The grey market for shares operates as a closed, informal market, relying on trust rather than rules and regulations.
 SEBI or any other legal authority does not regulate the grey market, and investors must bear any risks associated with participating in it.
 Trades in the grey market often occur through small chits of paper and involve unofficial dealers.

-In the stock market, the Grey Market Premium (GMP) in an IPO represents the difference between the initial offering price of newly issued securities or commodities to the public and the price of the same security when traded on a stock exchange or other accessible trading venue.
+In the stock market, the Grey Market Premium (GMP) in an IPO represents the difference between the initial offering price of newly issued securities to the public and the price of the same security when traded on a stock exchange or other accessible trading venue.

 According to the definition, an IPO is initially sold at a fixed price in its primary market.
 However, when the IPO is listed on the stock exchange, it can be traded at a different price, which is referred to as the GMP.